pedromonad/pedromonad/README.md

 ## Hi there 👋

 My name is Pedro Barros, and I am a Brazilian full-stack developer.
 I started my career in 2012, working initially as a webmaster.
-Since then, I have been involved in various ReactJS, Redux, NextJS, Angular and Typescript projects.
+Since then, I have been involved in various ReactJS, NextJS, Angular, and Typescript projects.

 I am a hard-working and passionate developer who constantly tries to improve my skills and is ready to solve any challenges.